Dir.: Ninja There; Cast: Sofia Kappel, Revika Anne Reustle, Evelyn Claire, Chris Cock, Eva Melander; Sweden/Netherlands/France 2021, 109 min.

 Girls in the world of porn is the subversive subject of this first feature from Swedish director Ninja There.
 Expanding her 2013 Cannes award-winning short offers a timely opportunity to explore the lucrative male-dominated sector of the economy where women are literally asked to betray their own gender.
 Whilst the cool, analytical form may not be everyone’s taste, Pleasure is a stunning portrait of an industry just invented to titillate men.

 A young Swedish woman lands in LAX and is asked a common question: Business or Pleasure?
 She opts for the latter, but it turns out to be an illusion.
 With a new name, Bella Cherry (Kappel) she will join the many hopefuls who try to make a name and fortune in the porn industry.
 Apart from Kappel, all protagonists are in the business – so to speak – including top talent agent Mark Spiegler.
-Set in the grim industrial San Fernando valley and the interiors of some garish mansions, Bella joins collegues in a house where she makes friends with Joy (Reustle) who teaches the uninitiated the tricks of the trade.
+Set in the grim industrial San Fernando valley and some garish mansions, Bella joins collegues in a house where she makes friends with Joy (Reustle) who teaches the uninitiated the tricks of the trade.

 When Bear (Cock), a senior crew member, asks her about her life story, Bella claims she has been raped by her father, laughing it off in the same breath and Bear warns her about the competition.
 Bella’s first shoot is fairly lowkey – one of the crew members is a woman.
 But then she enters the harsh end of the profession: rough sex, or, as it turns out, rape.
 Three men coerce her into hours of submission, threatening not to pay her all if she refuses to comply to their wishes.